 information made available for free

-from Learn Grant Writing, Kyle earned his
+from Learn Grant Writing, Kyle earned his grant

-grant writing certificate through the
+writing certificate through the

-interviews, a process we teach in the Collective to gain clients.
+we teach in the Collective to gain clients.

 “I would suggest that to anyone; to look not just for super connector in the broad sense, but a nonprofit consultant, because they're usually going to have those connections.
 If you're near a big city, there's gotta be at least one of those,” Kyle said.